 We flew out of Donsol back to Manila and we were lucky once again.
 Many flights had been cancelled in the past few days due to the weather, but the clouds cleared the day we left (go figure) and we flew out of Donsol under the only sunshine we had seen in 8 days.
 We were even able to see a massive volcano that loomed over the town; if it hadn’t cleared up on our last day we wouldn’t have even known that it existed.

-The brief showing of the sun gave us new hope for good weather in the Philippines, but those hopes were soon shattered when we landed in Manila.
+The brief showing of the sun gave us new hope for good weather to enjoy the Philippines beaches, but those hopes were soon shattered when we landed in Manila.
 Again the rain held off just long enough for us to get our bags, then shortly after checking into our hotel the water returned and flooded all of the streets in the Ermita area of downtown Manila.

 Again we were lucky leaving Manila, the weather cleared for a half an hour and our plane took off on schedule, but landing in Palawan we were welcomed by the familiar sound of thunder and rain.
 We checked into our hotel In Puerto Princesa, the capital of Palawan, and braved the rain to go out for dinner.
 We ate our Chow King Chinese food dinner, soaked to the bone, still smelling like dead cats, and ended up just having a bit of a laugh.

 ☞ SEE ALSO: Best Palawan Resorts in The Philippines